iburskiy/cosmetology/README.md

 Templates for Header and Footer are placed in JS.
 They replace placeholders in HTML such as <!--header--> and <!--footer-->.
 Logo is inner part of Header and Footer and its placeholder <!--logo--> is also replaced with Logo HTML template while rendering.
 In this way we have Logo, Header and Footer in one place without any repeat.

+## Universal page
+If you press any link in Header or Footer you are redirected to universal.html page with dynamically generated text.
+Link click runs JS which reads value from link's `data-text` attribute and sets it to `sessionStorage` variable.
+When `universal.html` page is open, another JS reads that variable and generates dynamic text depending on the previously clicked link.